Prgrssn/Uptrax/README.md

 $ npx knex seed:run
 ```

+### Firebase User Auth:
+- You'll have to signup for a firebase account if you do not already have one.
+- Create a project.
+- Enable Authentication with email and password.
+- Firebase will provide Firebase Config key value pairs.
+Enter this information into the .env.sample file
+- Change the .env.sample to a .env file.

 ## APIs Used

 - The Avalanche Canada API requires a key.
 You will have to request this from AvCanada if you want the forecast feature to work.